dykyi-roman/book-summary/ddd-eric-evans.md

 We have to separate between services on the domain and application.
 Most services belong to the infrastructure layer.
 Domain Service can work with infrastructure service.
 Most services create and work using a Entity and VO.
 All the domain logic is implemented in domain objects.
 The service layer is thin and used only for third party services.

+## <a name="Aggregate"><h2>Aggregate</h2></a>
+We need a group Vo and Entity in Aggregate and set a boundary betwen agreggate.
+Sesect main object and set a core object in aggregate.
+And continue speak with aggregate from core-object.
+All operation must doing from core-aggregate object.
+And save a link only for a core object.
+Factory and repository must work only with aggregate, and encapsulate internal work with the object and transform them in life cycle object.

 ## <a name="Module"><h2>Module</h2></a>
 Modules need to develop as well as project classes.
 They also need to be refactoring.
 The names for the modules must be from the model domain.
 Module separation is useful for developers.
 It makes it possible to work with the module-code as with the box without deep into details of the realisation

+# <a name="SharedKernal"><h1>Shared Kernal</h1></a>

+Shared kernel - this is general part of code in code.
+The first integration strategy is to use a Shared Kernel, where a part of the Domain Model is shared between different teams working on the same application.
+Offten the shared kernel can be a code doman in the model.
+The common target this is set to min a duplication in code but not remove all duplication like in the bounded context.
+You can`t change a shared kernal so аften like a other part of the architecture.
+If you work on the product with othe team(group team) you can`t input a change without consultation with another team.
+If you inject a change inside a product bought team must run tests.